maxcnunes/httpfake/README.md

 See [godoc reference](https://godoc.org/github.com/maxcnunes/httpfake) for detailed API documentation.

+## Assertions

+There are built-in methods you can use to make assertions about requests to your HTTP handlers.
+The currently supported assertions are:

+* Presence of query parameters
+* Query parameter and its expected value
+* Presence of HTTP headers
+* HTTP header and its expected value
+* The expected body of your request

+[WithTesting](https://godoc.org/github.com/maxcnunes/httpfake#WithTesting) **must** be provided as a server option when creating the test server if intend to set request assertions.
+Failing to set the option when using request assertions will result in a panic.

+### Custom Assertions

+You can also provide your own request assertions by creating a type that implements the [Assertor interface](https://godoc.org/github.com/maxcnunes/httpfake#Assertor).
+The `Assertor.Log` method will be called for each assertion before it's processed.
+The `Assertor.Error` method will only be called if the `Assertor.Assert` method returns an error.

 ## Examples

 For a full list of examples please check out the [functional_tests folder](/functional_tests).